jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 	    }
 	}

-In the next example I'll describe tiled 'object' layers.
-The scale factor is really most useful for detecting collisions with tiled layers - that makes initializing and multiplying everything by the scale factor optional if you don't care about that.

 ## Tiled Object Layers

-Tiled Map editor has a concept of 'layers' - for example you might want to have one layer be the walls and floors of your game world, and another layer to be the background.
-There are different types of layers - regular 'tiled' layers and 'object' layers.
-When positioning a tile on a 'tiled' layer, it will have a cell coordinate and will fit into the grid.
-For total freedom from the grid, you can use object layers.
-This is intended for positioning shapes, points, and fields that can have meaning in your game.
+When positioning a tile on a 'tiled' layer, it will have a cell coordinate and will fit into the grid, but when using an 'object' layer, coordinates are in pixels.
+Object layers are intended for positioning shapes, points, and fields that can have meaning in your game.
 This assumes that there's an object layer called my_objects with a rectangle object called 'player' on it somewhere.
+Note that in order to 'sync up' with the unitScale we're instantiating our map renderer with, we need to multiply the pixel coordinates we get from the map's object layer by the unitScale.
+If we were only dealing with 'object' layers and no 'tile' layers, we wouldn't have to do that.

 	const val unitScale = 1 / 16f